 Penn in the News

-Brendan O’Leary of the School of Arts & Sciences is quoted about EU recognition.
+Prashant Jha of the School of Arts & Sciences writes about recovery efforts following the earthquake in Nepal.

 Samuel Jacobson and Jean Bennett of the Perelman School of Medicine are quoted about the impact of gene therapy on sight.

 Ethan Mollick of the Wharton School shares his views on crowdfunding.

 Susan Wachter of the Wharton School talks about the current housing market.

 The 2015 commencement speaker, U.N.
 Ambassador Samantha Power, is mentioned.